lizziepratt/lizziepratt.github.io/_pages/research.md

 # classes: wide
 image:
 ---
 I am broadly interested in combinatorial algebraic geometry.
-Recently, I have been thinking aboout D-modules, and Grobner basis techniques in the Weyl algebra.
+Recently, I have been thinking about D-modules, and Grobner basis techniques in the Weyl algebra.

 ## Papers: